jbovone/R-A-Clase-18/ReadMe.md

 <ol>
 <li>Yarn start in View directory to develop client side in isolation.</li>
 <li>Yarn dev in ROOT directoy to develop tha backend.
+The first time it runs in development generates a database with an initial state of fake clients and cars.
+It also generates an admin account based on .env data.
 </li>

 </ol>